SimformSolutionsPvtLtd/fast_image_compress/README.md

 The following bar graph demonstrates the efficiency of our plugin compared to two other existing packages.
 The comparison was conducted by compressing one image at a time for various image sizes, measuring the time taken in milliseconds (Y-axis) against the image size in MB (X-axis).

-Plugin versions used in the comparison:
-fast_image_compress: 0.0.2
-flutter_image_compress: 1.1.3
-image_compression_flutter: 1.0.3

 Below are the comparison graphs:

 ![Android Comparison Graph](https://raw.githubusercontent.com/SimformSolutionsPvtLtd/fast_image_compress/master/preview/android_comparison_graph.png)